ztyyLV/web-twain-docs/faq/error-message-user-cancelled-the-operation.md

 This happened frequently if you use the WIA driver instead of TWAIN driver.
 Our SDK is developed based on the TWAIN protocol, therefore the performance in WIA driver cannot be guaranteed.

+In another case, just like its literal meaning, the user manually terminated the ongoing operation.

 ### Resolution

+Since Dynamic Web TWAIN has better compatibility and stability with TWAIN driver, please use TWAIN driver to avoid issue.

-- **If you want to continue with WIA driver:**
+> **If you want to continue with WIA driver:**
-You can ignore the error message since it won't affect the actual usage, Dynamsoft is planning to fix the issue at v18.2.
-In v18.2, Dynamic Web TWAIN will start to support WIA driver.
+_You can ignore the error message since it won't affect the actual usage, Dynamsoft is planning to fix the issue at v18.2.
+Moreover, Dynamic Web TWAIN will officially support WIA driver starting from v18.2._